gareth-39/THE-BIG-QUIZ-/README.md

 - I used big boxes throughout so that users could continuously see what te cursor was doing.
 #

+# Audio:
+- Audio was added to each page to show more custom js.
+All pages has its own audio file that a user can click on and off as they would like.
+Here are the audio files that were added.

+#

+# Countdown Timer:
+- An interactive countdown timer was added to the game page.
+The user can enter their own time limit to test themselfs against the timer ans gradually bringing their time down.

 # Functionality
 * All buttons and links have been hovered over and clicked on to ensure accessibility.
 * All pages load correctly across all device screen sizes (Please see testing section).